UnknownWitcher/Kaer-Morhen/unraid/user-scripts/rclone/README.md

 Scripts taken from [SpaceInvaderOne's video](https://www.youtube.com/watch?v=-b9Ow2iX2DQ) and what I could find online regarding setting up rclone.

-⚠️ **Warning** This SpaceInaderOnes' video is very outdated and a lot has changed in urnaid, I will do my best to provide a text tutorial on how to set this up.
+⚠️ **Warning** This SpaceInaderOnes' video is very outdated and a lot has changed in unraid, I will do my best to provide a text tutorial on how to set this up.

 #### Installing Rclone
 - **Unraid > APPS**